-This blog is an excerpt from the Tecplot 360 Best Practices section of our Data Format Guide.
+This blog is an excerpt from the Tecplot 360 Best Practices section of our Data Format Guide in out Documentation.

 If you wish to generate native Tecplot 360 data files automatically from applications such as complex flow solvers, you have a number of options for outputting data into a format compatible with Tecplot.
 This blog outlines a few “best practices” for doing so.

 1. Create Binary Data Files instead of ASCII

 Binary data files (.plt or .szplt) are more efficient than ASCII files (.dat), in terms of disk space and time to first image.
 To create binary data files, you may use functions provided in the TecIO library.
 To create ASCII files, you can write out plain text in the usual manner.
 There are some cases where ASCII files are preferred.